cseanburns/electronic_resource_mgmt/src/14-evaluation-statistics.md

 > content providers MUST provide usage statistics that conform to the current Code of Practice.

-This code of practice was designed to solve a problem that will likely never be solved altogether, but it's still helps to make usage meaningful across platforms.
+This code of practice was designed to solve a problem that will likely never be solved altogether, but it still helps to make usage meaningful across platforms.

 The main goal of Project Counter is to provide usage reports that standardize what is counted and how it is counted.
 The reports, for Counter release 5, cover four major types: